berbaquero/reeddit/readme.md

 ### Compatibility

 For now, Reeddit works properly on recent versions of Webkit-based browsers (Chrome and Safari, desktop and mobile) - it's been tested on iOS 5+ (iPhone and iPad) and Android 4+.

+I used the flexbox module for layout, and Firefox's implementation is kinda wonky.
+Besides that, it works good on FF.

 My original intention was to create an iOS 5-optimized mobile webapp - I wanted to try the then-introduced `-webkit-overflow-scrolling: touch` property, that allows native touch scrolling for content with overflow.